How to Increase Breast Milk Naturally at Home

 In order to empty your breasts efficiently, your baby needs to be latched correctly to transfer breast milk.
 If your baby is not latched well on your breasts, this can make it harder to transfer milk out.
 Poor breast milk transfer will slow down the milk production cycle.

 Remember, a correct latch at the breast should not be painful.
 If you are feeling pain while nursing, this could be a sign that baby is not latched on well.
 You may also want to try switching positions while breastfeeding, as this often helps baby correct the latch.

 Once at the breast, baby’s lips should be flanged like a fish.
 Signs of a good milk transfer include a comfortable latch, circular movement of baby’s jaw, and audible swallowing from baby.

-Eat to Support Breastfeeding
+Eat and Drink to Support Breastfeeding

 Many breastfeeding mamas are quick to rush to lactation teas and supplements if there is concern about a low milk supply.
 While these things can be helpful, it is important to look at your overall diet first.
 Are you getting enough nourishing foods and eating frequently?
 Are you able to stay hydrated throughout the day?

 There is no question that being a new mom is hard on so many levels.
 Your needs often go to the back burner while you’re taking care of your baby.
 However, if you are lacking adequate calories and nutrition, your milk supply will suffer.
 Simplify meals and snacks during postpartum by having easy and nourishing foods accessible.